 You might remember (you should remember) our Top 25 Album Openers list we did a couple of months ago.

-The time has come for a counterpart list, which is the Top 25 Album Closers!
+The time has come for a counterpart list, which, of course, is the Top 25 Album Closers!
 As with the first time around, a 30-second outro does not a totally awesome song make.
 Oh, and only one song per band.
-Sorry.
+That’s the rules.

 If you enjoyed this post, please consider leaving a comment or subscribing to the RSS feed to have future articles delivered to your feed reader.